-Update: unfortunately, our dishwasher already died, so I purchased a replacement at Costco, because the Costco appliance warranty can 4X the manufacturer’s warranty.
+Update: unfortunately, our dishwasher already died, so I purchased a replacement at Costco, because the Costco appliance warranty adds 1 year to the manufacturer’s warranty.

 The final and most component of the renovation was the backsplash.
 Many installers charge upwards of $40/sq. foot (!) for backsplash tiling which means you better damn well learn to tile for yourself!
 We had never done any prior tile work, so this was a great learning experience.

 We wanted a 3″ x 6″ subway-style tile.
 Unfortunately, outside of pricey $10/sq. foot stone tile, nobody makes anything but solid white and black subway tiles.
 So… we decided to buy 12″ x 12″ ceramic tile and make cuts, with each producing 8 tiles.
 This had the dual benefit of not only giving us much more variety in choice of tile, but also massive cost savings – at just $0.79/sq. foot!
 And as you can see, via the photo to the right, we got a stone look with a printed ceramic for about 1/15th the price of stone tile.

 We first rented a wet saw from Home Depot to do all of the cutting.
 Big mistake.
 Ours was not making straight cuts and it was nearly impossible to guarantee each cut piece was close to identical in size, so we returned it and got a refund.
 Then, I ended up purchasing a tile cutter and the cuts were near perfect every time.
 And now I can use the cutter for all future jobs.

 Total cost for the cutter + 3 boxes of tile + grout + tools = $140